PyTables/PyTables/README.txt

 PyTables is a package for managing hierarchical datasets and designed to efficiently cope with extremely large amounts of data.

-It is built on top of the HDF5 library and the numarray package.
+It is built on top of the HDF5 library and the NumPy package.
 It features an object-oriented interface that, combined with C extensions for the performance-critical parts of the code (generated using Pyrex), makes it a fast, yet extremely easy to use tool for